parthadeori/Learn-Python/Lesson 2/README.md

 Now, let's move on to the next step!
 Open the `practice.py` file and solve the given question.

-Your task is to write the code in the `practice.py` file and run it..
+Your task is to write the code in the `practice.py` file and run it.

 💡 **Hint**: You can use the `input()` function to display the result on the screen.